Automated SharePoint 2010/2013 PowerShell-based installation script.

 - Support for parallel binary installations, whether remote install is enabled or not (useful for speeding up multi-server farm installs)

-- Ability to specify a different SQL server for each web application and service application, plus support for creating an alias for each (except Search, currently)
+- Ability to specify a different SQL server/instance for each web application and service application, plus support for creating an alias for each SQL instance

 - Screen output and log both now display the elapsed time to install SharePoint and Office Web App binaries

 - Specify an arbitrary XML input file by passing the XML file name as an argument, or just dragging it onto AutoSPInstallerLaunch.bat

 The full v3 change log can be found within the